top of page

-What is a Sleeve Gastrectomy?
+What is a sleeve gastrectomy?

 A sleeve gastrectomy is a life-changing operation.
 It is used to help people to lose weight and improve their health.
 Losing weight lowers the risk of developing medical problems associated with obesity, such as heart attack, high blood pressure, diabetes mellitus, arthritis, obstructive sleep apnea, fatty liver, back pain, knee pain and ankle pain.